Eugenepark215/Eugenepark215/README.md

 I'm Eugene a web developer.
 I know JavaScript, React, Node,js, PostgreSQL, CSS, and I'm learning more everyday!

 I was a project manager in the construction industry and am now a web developer!
-I built strucutures in the past and now I build code!
+I built structures in the past and now I build code!

 💫Fun Facts!: